-Experiencing or Witnessing the Traumatic Event
+Experiencing or witnessing the traumatic event

 Most often there will be evidence that the worker experienced or witnessed the traumatic event; however, this is not a requirement.
 If the worker did not experience or witness the event, a direct connection between the event and the worker must be obvious in order for the claim to be compensable.
 For example, a correctional officer makes an error which allows two inmates (who have a history of conflict) to come into contact with each other and a violent altercation ensues that leads to the death of one inmate.
-Although the correctional officer did not actually see the violent altercation, he knew the death was the result of his error, and the connection between the traumatic event and the worker in this scenario is obvious.
-Conversely, simply learning of a traumatic event while in the course of employment will generally not support a conclusion that the traumatic event arose out of the worker's employment.
+Although the correctional officer did not actually see the violent altercation, the correctional officer knew the death was the result of their error, and the connection between the traumatic event and the worker in this scenario is obvious.
+Conversely, simply learning of a traumatic event while in the course of their employment will generally not support a conclusion that the traumatic event arose out of the worker's employment.

-Subjective and Objective Analysis of a Traumatic Event
+Subjective and objective analysis of a traumatic event

 In determining whether an event is traumatic, the worker's subjective statements and response to the event are considered.
 This question is not determined solely by the worker's subjective belief about the event.
 Policy indicates that it involves both a subjective and objective analysis.
 This is a single analysis of both subjective and objective factors.
-The Officer considers whether a reasonable person, in the worker's situation and with the general characteristics of the worker, would expect to find the event traumatic.
+The officer considers whether a reasonable person, in the worker's situation and with the general characteristics of the worker, would expect to find the event traumatic.

-DSM Diagnosis
+DSM diagnosis